The International Investigations Review: Greece

 ii Internal investigations

-A business may conduct its own internal investigation on any occasion.
-Whether the results should be shared with the authorities depends on the results and the nature of the case, as there is no general rule for self-reporting (with the exception of certain aspects of business activities usually related to regulatory rather than criminal provisions).
+Subject to any restrictions provided by law, a business may conduct its own internal investigation on any occasion.
+Whether the results should be shared with the authorities depends on the results and the nature of the case, as there is no general rule for self-reporting (with the exception of certain aspects of business activities, usually related to regulatory rather than criminal provisions).
 There is no general obligation of sharing results or findings of an internal investigation with the authorities, although the authorities have been pushing for the findings and supporting documentation to be disclosed.

-In investigations that come to the attention of authorities with certain powers awarded to them by law (e.g., the Prosecutor against corruption), withholding information may not be possible because of special legal provisions.
+In investigations that come to the attention of authorities vested with certain powers by law (e.g., the Financial Prosecutor's Office), withholding information may not be possible because of special legal provisions.

-Cases reported by employees to the company (internal control, compliance or other) and employees reporting directly to the authorities should be differentiated.
-When dealing with employees reporting suspicions of illegal activity to the company, the latter has a variety of options and usually handles the matter in accordance with its compliance procedures.
-In such cases, it is important for the company to acquire as much information as possible and endeavour to avoid exposing the source of information in so doing.
+Most regulatory or enforcement agencies have in place some type of communication platform that can be used to report illegal conduct.
+Unfortunately, there are no statistics covering all enforcement agencies on the number of reports, tips or information given by employees of businesses as opposed to information given by third parties.
+Based on experience, it seems though that reporting by employees to the company (regarding internal control, compliance or other matters) is more common than employees reporting directly to the authorities.
+The company has a number of options available when dealing with employees reporting suspicions of illegal activity directly, and it usually handles these matters in accordance with its compliance procedures.
+In these cases, it is important for the company to acquire as much information as possible and, in doing so, to endeavour to avoid exposing the source of information.
 This is also good practice when trying to establish that the employee's reported suspicions are substantiated and not the result of other motives.

 If an employee reports his or her suspicions directly to the authorities (without giving prior notice to the company's compliance department), the company's options are limited and will necessarily be determined by the conduct of the authorities; nevertheless, the company should try to acquire all necessary information with respect to the employee's involvement in the reported activity.
 Whether the reporting employee should or could remain with the company is something to be decided after reviewing all the available information and depends a great deal on the particulars of each case.